RequiDev/ReMod.Core/README.md

 ## DISCLAIMER!
 THIS IS NOT A MOD.
 THIS IS JUST A DEPENDENCY FOR MODS!

 ## Description
 This library powers both my private VRChat mod and the public version of it.
-It's main use is to create UI elements for VRChat in an easy way without all the work behind it.
+Its main use is to create UI elements for VRChat in an easy way without all the work behind it.

 ## Discord
 Click [here](https://discord.gg/KdTSGU4jt3) to join the Discord!